sudharsanbaskaran09-eng/Infrastructure-as-Code-IaC-Automation-08-AWS-Projects/project-04-Automate-AWS-Resource-Tagging/README.md

-# Project: Automated AWS Resource Tagging & Compliance Enforcement
+# Project: Automated EC2 OS Patching using AWS Systems Manager (SSM)

-This project demonstrates how to **automate AWS resource tagging and enforce compliance** using **AWS native governance services**.
+This project demonstrates how to automate operating system patch management for Amazon EC2 instances using AWS Systems Manager Patch Manager.

-The solution ensures that AWS resources always follow mandatory tagging standards without manual intervention.
+The solution ensures that EC2 instances remain secure, compliant, and up-to-date without manual SSH-based patching.

-The entire workflow is **event-driven and serverless**, designed to meet **industry-level cloud governance and cost management requirements**.
+The entire workflow is managed, scalable, and production-ready, aligned with industry-level cloud security and infrastructure governance standards.

 ---